Catskill909/wordpress-login/email-integration-plan.md

 - ✅ WordPress backend is set up with JWT Authentication
 - ✅ WP Mail SMTP is configured with login@djchucks.com
 - ✅ Login and logout functionality is working in the Flutter app
+- ✅ JSON API core plugin installed and activated
+- ✅ JSON API User plugin installed and activated
-- ❌ User registration endpoint is not yet available
+- ❌ User registration endpoint needs to be tested
 - ❌ Password reset functionality is not yet implemented

 ## 1. User Registration with Email Verification

 ### 1.1 WordPress Configuration

-1. **Install JSON API User Plugin**:
+1. **Install Required Plugins**: ✅
-   - Go to WordPress admin > Plugins > Add New
-   - Search for "JSON API User"
+   - JSON API core plugin (installed)
-   - Install and activate the plugin
+   - JSON API User plugin (installed)
-   - This will add the necessary endpoints for user registration
+   - These plugins provide the necessary endpoints for user registration and password reset

 2. **Configure Email Templates**:
    - Go to WordPress admin > Settings > JSON API User (if available)